 Also consider the data security laws for your industry.
 If the cloud vendor you are selecting does not comply with the regulations for your industry, then you are putting your business at risk of non-compliance.

 If you are looking at an on-premises cloud solution, consider where the data center will be located.
 You don’t want anyone to be able to walk in and access this information.
 Think about natural disasters, too.
 Floods, fires and earthquakes happen, but it shouldn’t cause too much of a disruption or a total loss of data information.
-Managed IT services may be the solution.

 Making the move to the cloud is a big change for many businesses.
 By doing your homework ahead of time, you can select the perfect cloud vendor to help your company with this transition and long-term solution.